-As the battle for e-commerce and e-retailer dominance intensifies among Amazon, Walmart and other key retailers, Google’s vision for its future in retail is taking shape.
-Google is making a broad and multifaceted effort to bring together its e-commerce offerings for a more cohesive vision for brands, advertisers and shoppers.
-The crux of Google’s efforts focuses on realizing the “gatekeeper” persona that enables people to find information and shop.
-However, rather than pointing consumers to websites, Google aims to directly influence, facilitate and streamline online ordering and delivery from retailers.
+As the battle for e-commerce and e-retailer dominance intensifies among Amazon, Walmart, and other key retailers, Google’s vision for its future in retail is taking shape.
+Google is making a broad and multifaceted effort to bring together its e-commerce offerings for a more cohesive vision for brands, advertisers, and shoppers.
+The core of Google’s efforts focuses on realizing the “gatekeeper” persona that enables people to find information and shop.
+However, rather than pointing consumers to websites, Google aims to directly influence, facilitate, and streamline online ordering and delivery from retailers.

 Core Elements of Google’s E-commerce Offerings

-Google has offered product or Shopping ads for years.
-By relying on product feeds from retailers (ideally sourced from local inventory data), products are surfaced directly into search results ultimately driving online and offline sales.
+Google has offered Product and Shopping ads for years.
+By relying on product feeds from retailers (ideally sourced from local inventory data), products are surfaced directly into search results, ultimately driving online and offline sales.

 However, these ad types primarily only benefit retailers, and have been limited in terms of a unified fulfillment model.
 Today, consumers are typically directed to the retailer’s website to buy products and have their orders shipped.

 With retailer partnerships, newer ad formats, and Google Express (Google’s one-stop shopping service for everyday essentials from stores like Walmart, Costco, Target, and Walgreens), the platform begins to mesh together and create a more comprehensive e-commerce experience.
 Core components include:

 - Rich Product ads feature detailed information about specific products across Google Search, Shopping, and Search Partner websites such as YouTube.
 These feed-based ads are housed in Google’s Merchant Center and enable retailers to connect to both online and offline inventory.